 No pre-cooking is necessary for pizza sauce.
 Some people may cook garlic, onions, and spices before blending, but we find it unnecessary since the sauce will cook with the pizza.

 To make the sauce, combine all the ingredients in a blender and blend for a few seconds.
-For a thinner and smoother sauce, blend for a longer duration.
+For a thinner and smoother sauce, blend for longer.

 Our recipe includes garlic, onions, Italian seasoning, parmesan cheese, fresh basil leaves, and fresh tomatoes.